learnk8s/learnk8s.io/src/best-practices/governance.v2.md

 For example, `CAP_CHOWN` allows a process to "make arbitrary changes to file UIDs and GIDs".

-Even if you process doesn't run as `root`, there's a chance that a process could use those root-like feature by escalting privileges.
+Even if your process doesn't run as `root`, there's a chance that a process could use those root-like features by escalating privileges.

 In other words, you should enable only the capabilities that you need if you don't want to be compromised.